4lt3rr/4lt3rr.github.io/src/content/posts/2025/TRX_CTF/index.md

     Stripped:   No
 ```

-So we can see, the binary have `PIE` and no `Canary`, dive into the source code we know that, there is a `win` function which we can let the program return to after finish the `main` function
+So we can see that the binary has `PIE` and no `Canary`, dive into the source code we know that there is a `win` function which we can let the program return to after finishing the `main` function

 ```c
 #include <stdlib.h>